dyozie/greenplum-for-kubernetes/doc/markdown/deploy-pxf.md

 ## <a id="configure"></a>Configuring PXF Servers

-With <%=vars.product_name_long %>, all PXF configuration files for a cluster are stored externally, on an S3 data source.
+With {{#include ./product_name_long.md}}, all PXF configuration files for a cluster are stored externally, on an S3 data source.
 The Greenplum manifest file then specifies the S3 bucket-path to use for downloading the PXF configuration to all configured PXF servers.
 Any directories and files at the specified bucket-path are copied as-is to all PXF Servers configured for the cluster.

-This procedure describes how to add or modify a PXF configuration in a <%=vars.product_name %> cluster on Kubernetes.
+This procedure describes how to add or modify a PXF configuration in a {{#include ./product_name.md}} cluster on Kubernetes.

 ### <a id="prereq"></a>Prerequisites

 This procedure uses MinIO as an example data source both for storing the PXF server configuration and for accessing remote data via PXF.
 If you want to follow along using the MinIO example, install the MinIO client, `mc` to your local system.
 See the [MinIO Client Quickstart Guide](https://docs.min.io/docs/minio-client-quickstart-guide.html) for installation instructions.

-You should also have access to a <%=vars.product_name %> deployment on Kubernetes that includes PXF.
+You should also have access to a {{#include ./product_name.md}} deployment on Kubernetes that includes PXF.
 See [Deploying a Cluster with PXF Enabled](#initialize).

 ### <a id="procedure"></a>Procedure